-This handbook summarizes requirements of EPA's Lead-Based Paint Renovation, Repair and Painting Program Rule, aimed at protecting against lead-based paint hazards associated with renovation, repair and painting activities.
-The rule requires workers to be trained to use lead-safe work practices and requires renovation firms to be EPA-certified; these requirements will become effective April 22, 2010.
+This handbook summarizes requirements of EPA's 2008 Lead-Based Paint Renovation, Repair and Painting Program Rule, aimed at protecting against lead-based paint hazards associated with renovation, repair and painting activities.
+The rule requires workers to be trained to use lead-safe work practices and requires renovation firms to be EPA-certified; these requirements became fully effective April 22, 2010.

 To ensure compliance, you should also read the complete rule on which the program is based.
 While EPA has summarized the provisions of the rule in this guide, the legal requirements that apply to renovation work are governed by EPA's 2008 Lead Rule.
-A copy of the rule is available on EPA's website at www.epa.gov/lead/pubs/renovation.
+A copy of the rule is available on EPA's website at www.epa.gov/lead/pubs/renovation.htm.

-A companion pamphlet, entitled Renovate Right: Important Lead Hazard Information for Families, Child Care Providers, and Schools (EPA-740-F-08-002), has been prepared in conjunction with the rule for distribution to persons affected by work that disturbs lead-based paint.
-(See page 17 for information on how to get copies of the rule, the Renovate Right pamphlet, and other related materials).
+A companion pamphlet, entitled The Lead-Safe Certified Guide to Renovate Right: Important Lead Hazard Information for Families, Child Care Providers, and Schools (EPA-740-K-10-001), has been prepared in conjunction with the rule for distribution to persons affected by work that disturbs lead-based paint.
+(See page 17 for information on how to get copies of the rule, the Renovate Right pamphlet, and other related materials.)